-President's Scholarship Established by Nichols President Susan West Engelkemeyer, this scholarship is awarded to a female returning student (sophomore, junior or senior) who maintains a GPA of 3.0 or greater and who demonstrates leadership engagement in the Nichols community.
+President's Scholarship The President's Scholarship is awarded to a female returning student (sophomore, junior or senior) who maintains a GPA of 3.0 or greater and who demonstrates leadership engagement in the Nichols community.

-Marilyn and Earl Prolman Endowed Scholarship This scholarship, established by Earl Prolman '54 and in memory of his wife, is given to a rising junior who has solid plans to graduate from Nichols and pursue a career in business; preference is given to a student enrolled in the Entrepreneurial Certificate Program.
+Marilyn and Earl Prolman Endowed Scholarship This scholarship, named for Earl Prolman '54 and in memory of his wife, is given to a rising junior who has solid plans to graduate from Nichols and pursue a career in business; preference is given to a student enrolled in the Entrepreneurial Certificate Program.
 The scholarship is renewable for senior year provided the recipient maintains at least a 2.5 GPA and remains in good standing.

-The Rock Family Scholarship This scholarship, created by Trustee Al Rock '63, is given to a returning student who demonstrates financial need, majors in management, and actively gives back to the Nichols and broader communities.
+The Rock Family Scholarship This scholarship, created by Al Rock '63, is given to a returning student who demonstrates financial need, majors in management, and actively gives back to the Nichols and broader communities.
 The scholarship is renewable for subsequent years provided the recipient remains in good standing.